What Is the Flu?

 - dry cough

 - loss of appetite

 The fever and aches usually stop in a few days.
-But the sore throat, cough, stuffy nose, and tiredness may continue for a week or more.
+But the sore throat, cough, stuffy nose, and tiredness may go on for a week or more.

 The flu also can cause vomiting, belly pain, and diarrhea.
 But if you have only vomiting and diarrhea without the other flu symptoms, you probably have gastroenteritis.
-Some kinds of gastroenteritis are called the "stomach flu," but they're not the same as influenza.
-Some gastrointestinal infections are caused by non-flu viruses or bacteria.
+Gastroenteritis, often called the "stomach flu," isn't the same as influenza.
+It's usually caused by common viruses that we come into contact with every day.